 Israel’s war on Gaza: Is the West Bank under increased attack too?

-Nearly 70 Palestinians killed by Israeli settlers and soldiers in the past 13 days as Gaza death toll surpasses 3,500.
+At least 76 Palestinians killed by Israeli soldiers and settlers in the past 13 days as Gaza death toll surpasses 3,500.

-Ramallah, occupied West Bank – As the world’s attention has been fixed on Israel’s brutal bombardment of the Gaza Strip for the past two weeks, killings of nearly 70 Palestinians by Israeli forces in the same period have barely made it to the headlines.
+Ramallah, occupied West Bank – As the world’s attention has been fixed on Israel’s brutal bombardment of the Gaza Strip for the past two weeks, killings of at least 76 Palestinians by Israeli forces in the same period have barely made it to the headlines.

-More than 3,500 Palestinians have been killed in Israel’s deadliest assault on Gaza, which is under a total blockade.
+More than 3,500 Palestinians, including over 1,000 children, have been killed in Israel’s deadliest assault on Gaza, which began on October 7.

 Keep readinglist of 3 items